winstonjs/winston/README.md

   logger.info('CHILL WINSTON!', { seriously: true });
 </pre>

-Every logging method described in the previous section also takes an optional callback which will be raised only when all of the transports have logged the specified message.
+Every logging method described in the previous section also takes an optional callback which will be called only when all of the transports have logged the specified message.
 <pre>
   logger.info('CHILL WINSTON!', { seriously: true }, function (err, level, msg, meta) {
     // [msg] and [meta] have now been logged at [level] to **every** transport.